 - Is a negative COVID-19 test (PCR) required for entry?
 Yes.

-- Arriving passengers in Kuwait need to obtain and travel with a negative PCR test result administered by a health clinic within 96 hours of their start of travel to Kuwait and bring the results in English with them.
+- Arriving passengers in Kuwait need to obtain and travel with a negative PCR test result administered by a health clinic within 96 hours of boarding their flight to Kuwait and bring the results in English with them.
 No translation is required.
 Children under the age of six (6) do not require a PCR test.

 - Passengers arriving must register with the Shlonik application prior to boarding the aircraft and must home quarantine for 14 days upon arrival in Kuwait.

-- Non-Kuwaiti passengers traveling from the following countries are prohibited from entering Kuwait until further notice: Armenia, Bangladesh, Brazil, Bosnia and Herzegovina, China, Chile, Colombia, Dominican Republic, Egypt, Hong Kong, Italy, India, Indonesia, Iraq, Iran, Kosovo, Lebanon, Mexico, Moldova, Montenegro, Nepal, North Macedonia, Panama, Pakistan, Peru, Philippines, Serbia, Sri Lanka, Singapore, Spain, and Syria.
+- Non-Kuwaiti passengers traveling from the following countries are prohibited from entering Kuwait until further notice: Afghanistan, Argentina, Armenia, Bangladesh, Brazil, Bosnia and Herzegovina, China and Hong Kong, Chile, Colombia, Dominican Republic, Egypt, France, Italy, India, Indonesia, Iraq, Iran, Kosovo, Lebanon, Mexico, Moldova, Montenegro, Nepal, North Macedonia, Panama, Pakistan, Peru, Philippines, Serbia, Sri Lanka, Spain, Syria, and Yemen.
 This also applies to any individuals who have been present in these countries in the two weeks prior to their travel to Kuwait.
 Individuals traveling from these countries may elect to quarantine in a country not listed above for two weeks before returning to Kuwait.

 - Land and sea borders are open from 9 AM to 3 PM daily.

 - The Ministry of Interior has announced that residents with Article 22 (dependent) and Article 24 (self-employed) permits can renew their resident permits online.